leesjensen/240notes/README.md

 Not a huge fan of MySQL in Java.
 Feels really clunky.
 There must be some good libraries out there that make it easier.

+I need to do Type conversion for all of the piece types so that Gson can properly recreate the objects.

 It seems like there is a problem with the starter database code.
 It isn't multithreaded.
 It creates a single connection and returns it to everyone who asks.
 So if two endpoints execute at the same time they are going to have a problem.

 This took me about 5 hours.
 Easy plumbing work.